open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 └── component-descriptor.yaml
 ```

 The `blobs` directory is empty because, during the upload to the OCI registry, the local helmchart blob was transformed to a regular OCI artifact.
-The access method in the component descriptor has been modified to ociArtifact.
+The access method in the component descriptor has been modified to `ociArtifact`.

 </details>